Erisa Compliance: Everything You Need to Know

 To maintain ERISA compliance, the employer also needs to provide employers with routine financial documentation regarding their funds and any growth or loss that’s occurred.

 If you have questions or concerns regarding ERISA compliance, you can post your legal need on UpCounsel’s marketplace.
 Only the top 5 percent of lawyers are accepted to UpCounsel’s site.
-The average amount of legal experience of UpCounsel members is 14 years, which includes working with top companies like Google, Stripe, and Twilio.
+The average amount of legal experience of UpCounsel members is 14 years, which includes working with top companies like Google, Menlo Ventures, and Airbnb.